Dick Enright: WFL and NFL

 After Oregon, Enright was hired by Tom Fears in April 1974 to coach the offensive line of the Southern California Sun of the short-lived professional World Football League.
 The league folded during the 1975 season, and Enright joined the San Francisco 49ers in 1976 as OL coach under new head coach Monte Clark, a college teammate.

-Return to high school
+Return to High School

-Enright later became head coach at Capistrano Valley High School, a public school in Mission Viejo, California.
+In 1977, Enright returned to Orange County to become a teacher and assistant football coach at Capistrano Valley High School, a public school in Mission Viejo, California.
+Three years later, he became head coach of the varsity football team and over the next eight seasons, the Cougars reached the playoffs eight straight times, earned or shared three straight South Coast League titles (1981-1983) and won the 1980 CIF-Southern Section Central Conference championship.
+Enright's tenure as head coach (1980-1987) was successful with 65 wins, 23 losses, and three ties.
 During this time, Enright's old USC alum and friend Marv Marinovich decided to have his son, quarterback Todd Marinovich transfer to Capistrano Valley to play under Enright.
 Todd, already a highly touted high school player, flourished and broke the all-time Orange County passing record and later the national high school passing record with 9,914 yards, including 2,477 his senior year.

+Enright died on November 23, 2021, in Fallbrook, California, at the age of 86.